yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/HMI_and_3D_Demo_User_Guide.rst

 The AM62x SK board has an Imagination Technologies GPU.
 Using this, a QT based Human-Machine Interface (HMI) Out of Box Demo has been set up such that the board launches a Control Panel which user can control using the connected Mouse and Keyboard.
-The HMI Demo also launches a 3D Demo and Matrix GUI.
+The HMI Demo also launches a 3D Demo, Camera Demo and Matrix GUI.

 All of the necessary equipment requirement and instructions are provided here.